Looking for an excellent, high-performance gas grill without breaking the bank?

 Cuisinart CGG-180 is a super lightweight and compact gas grill.
 The grill itself is only 23 x 18 x 10 inches when folded and weighs 17 pounds.

-Not only is it simple to move around in your backyard, but it’s extremely portable and useful for camping and travel.
+Not only is this grill simple to move around in your backyard, but it’s extremely portable and useful for camping and travel.

 Specifications:

-This is a small grill with one 5,500 BTU burner and a 160 square inch cooktop.
-Although it has an adequate grilling surface that can fit about 6 burgers, it might not be large enough for some meals.
+This small grill has one 5,500 BTU burner and a 160-square-inch cooktop.
+Although it has an adequate grilling surface that fits about 6 burgers, it might not be large enough for some meals.
 It’s ideal for making food for a small group, and not your annual Memorial Day blowout.

 The CGG-180 can be used as a freestanding or a tabletop grill.
 The legs are easily removable.
 If you want to save some money, you can also choose the tabletop version without the stand.

 This is the smallest and most portable option we have included here.
-It gets the job done, and if you mostly cook for a few people only, it might be a perfect option.
+It gets the job done, and if you mostly cook for a few people only, it’s a great option.

 Specifications: